gvkhna/perlbox/README.md

 ### Walk away[^readlog]

-> Make sure you have installed the hashicorp box
+> Make sure you have installed the Precise64 box

 	$ vagrant init hashicorp/precise64